 All your records need to be kept up-to-date and be available for inspections at all times.
 They will be checked if there is a safety problem with food you have sold.
-The General Food Law Regulation (EC) 178/2002 does not specify how long traceability records should be kept, although this may be required by sector specific legislation.
+Retained EU Regulation 178/2002 (as amended) does not specify how long traceability records should be kept, although this may be required by sector specific legislation.

 Food safety inspections and enforcement